Nobie12/alx-airbnb-database/database-script-0x01/README.md

-# 🏠 Airbnb Clone - Database Schema Script
+# 🏠 Airbnb Clone - Database Schema

+This repository contains the SQL script for creating a PostgreSQL database schema for the Airbnb Clone project.
+The schema is designed to be robust, normalized, and optimized for performance.

+---

 ## 📄 Overview

-This directory contains the SQL script for creating the **database schema** of the Airbnb Clone project.
-The schema is designed to be:

-- **Robust** – Supports core Airbnb features
+The schema supports core Airbnb features by including:

-- **Normalized** – Avoids data redundancy
+- Custom `ENUM` types for data integrity
+- Relational tables for users, properties, bookings, payments, reviews, and messages
+- Proper use of constraints (e.g., `PRIMARY KEY`, `FOREIGN KEY`, `CHECK`)
-- **Efficient** – Optimized for performance with indexing
+- Indexes for improving query performance on frequently accessed columns

 ---